Lose Weight to Help Manage Your Asthma

-Obesity makes asthma worse, and may be a risk factor in fatal attacks.
+Obesity makes asthma worse, and it may be a risk factor in fatal attacks.
 But you can turn your health around if you lose weight.
 Here’s how.

 Nearly 15 percent of American women who are obese also have asthma, compared to around 8 percent of women who are normal weight.
 Being obese also ups a man’s chance of having asthma, and the heavier you are, the more reactive your airway is likely to be.